Duane Chapman: Dog the Bounty Hunter

 Chapman, after decades of bounty hunting, was featured on Take This Job, a program about people with unusual occupations.
 This led him and the show's production company to do a spin-off about his work in capturing bail fugitives, in particular Chapman's efforts in hunting down Andrew Luster in Puerto Vallarta, Mexico.
 After Luster's jailing, Chapman was interviewed for the August 28, 2003, episode of the truTV television series Dominick Dunne's Power, Privilege, and Justice.
 By now Chapman's profile had come to the attention of the American public.
 It was during this time A&E decided to create an ongoing reality series around his bounty hunting job.
 On August 30, 2004, the first series of Dog the Bounty Hunter made its television debut, running for eight seasons before being canceled in 2012.
 The theme song was performed by Ozzy Osbourne.

 In early October 2007, Chapman gained negative public attention after a private phone conversation between him and his son, Tucker, was sold to the National Enquirer.
 The conversation was about the relationship his son was having with a black woman.
-During the recording, Chapman can be heard referring to his son's girlfriend as a nigger, discussing the word use in his household, and expressing his disdain for interracial relationships.
+During the recording, Chapman can be heard referring to his son's girlfriend as a "nigger", discussing the word use in his household, and expressing his disdain for interracial relationships.
 Once the tape was made public, A&E announced it was suspending production of Chapman's TV series pending an investigation.
-On October 31, 2007, Chapman issued a public apology, but on November 2, 2007, A&E announced it was nonetheless removing the show from their schedule "for the foreseeable future."
+On October 31, 2007, Chapman issued a public apology, saying that while he knew he should not have used a racial slur, that no black person had ever told him they were offended by his use of the word.
+On November 2, 2007, A&E announced it was nonetheless removing the show from their schedule "for the foreseeable future."
 On February 19, 2008, A&E released a statement that said Chapman had "taken and continues to take the appropriate steps in reaching out to several African American organizations in an effort to make amends for his private comments," and announced that Chapman's TV show would return to production.
+He addressed it again in 2021, in an interview with Entertainment Tonight host Kevin Frazier, denying that he was racist and saying he "had more black friends than Eminem."